fiduh/3-Tier-WebApp-Security-and-Connectivity/README.md

 Create rules to look for certain criteria and take action if the criteria are met (e.g., Allow request or Block request) Each rule is assigned a WCU (Web ACL capacity unit), and all rules assigned to a particular Web ACL are capped at 1500 WCU

+### Rules groups
+Rules can be used individually or in reusable rule groups

 ### AWS ACM - Provisions, manages, and deploys public/private SSL/TLS Certificates
 Request a public certificate